amesar/mlflow-spark-summit-2019/hello_world/README.md

-# mlflow-fun - Hello World
+# mlflow-spark-summit-2019 - Hello World

 Simple Hello World that demonstrates the different ways to run an MLflow experiment.